-All Calgary Catholic School District elementary schools offer a half-day kindergarten program.
-Depending on total kindergarten enrolment, schools may offer a choice of morning or afternoon classes on a first-come, first-served basis.
+All Calgary Catholic elementary schools offer a half-day kindergarten program, while select schools offer a full-day kindergarten program.
+Depending on total kindergarten enrolment, schools may also offer a choice of morning or afternoon classes on a first-come, first-served basis.
 A child who turns four years old on or before March 1 is eligible to attend kindergarten in the fall of that same calendar year.
-For example, this means to register for kindergarten in September 2017, a child must turn four years old on or before March 1, 2017.
-Your child’s birth certificate is required at the time of registration.
-Contact your local elementary school for more information.
+Contact your local elementary school or visit our kindergarten web-page for more information.

-Students with diverse learning needs should register at their local school, which is a parent/legal guardian’s first contact for specialized programming information, support and consultation.
+Students with diverse learning needs should register at their designated school, which is a parent/legal guardian’s first contact for specialized programming information, support and consultation.

 It is in the best interests of students to transfer at the end of a school year.
 Students who transfer into a school mid year or, mid semester may be disadvantaged for several reasons:

 - The courses they want may be full or not offered

 - It may be too late to receive credits in a course

 - The order and pacing of outcomes varies

 - Schools may have organizational differences, for instance, quarter systems